-Since joining me, unbidden, uninvited, and taking up quasi-permanent residence by my side, he has been doing this at irregular intervals, which, on account of their irregularity, at least retain a mild element of surprise.
+Since joining me, unbidden, uninvited, and taking up quasi-permanent residence by my side, he has sprung them on me at irregular intervals, which, on account of their irregularity, at least retain a mild but welcome element of surprise.

-‘The reason time passes faster as you get older, relentlessly, is very simple,’ he tells me.
+‘The reason time passes faster as you get older, relentlessly, is very simple,’ he informs me.
 I did not ask him about this, I was just looking out of the window of yet another moving train, this time to Dorset.

 ‘At the age of one, one year is a hundred percent of your lifetime.
 That makes it really long.
 So long that you can’t fathom the sheer vastness of its duration: it is all of your life so far.’

 I’m not sure that I can fathom it now, but for different reasons…

 ‘By the age of ten, that same year is now only a tenth of your lifetime.
 In absolute terms, it may be as long as any other year, but you don’t experience life in absolute terms, you experience life in relative terms, always: relative entirely to you.
 Your year is now just ten percent of your body of experience.
 By the age of fifty, one year has shrunk to a fiftieth of your lifetime: if somebody offered you a fiftieth part of a pie you’d barely think it worth eating.
 But it’s still a year, and it’s still a slice of your life.
 And aged a hundred, your year now hardly registers at all.
 You may well lose track and forget how old you are: was it a hundred and two or a hundred and three years ago now that you were born?
 Does it matter?’

 ‘This all makes perfect sense to me,’ I say to Sedartis, which it does, but: ‘why are you telling me?
 Now?’